electricimp/imp-central-impt/DevelopmentGuide.md

   `impt project delete --files`
   **TODO** screenshot - the same command with aliases

-1. Goto the "dev" directory.
+1. Go to the "dev" directory.

 1. Delete all unnecessary builds of your IMP application code, *flagged* builds will not be deleted.
   `impt dg builds --remove`